jj-stigell/spaced-repetition-app/docker-tests/README.md

 # Testing in container

-Docker environment where backend tests can be executed against a PostgreSQL instance running in a container.
+Docker environment where backend tests can be executed against a PostgreSQL and Redis instance running in a container.

 ## Usage